 Well, the preposition por and its sister para are so complicated that they deserved an article for themselves.

-- Meu filho não se interessa por My son doesn’t take an interest in anything.
+- Meu filho não se interessa por nada.
+My son doesn’t take an interest in anything.

 - Ele acabou por mudar de ideia.
 He ended up changing his mind.

 - Não vou mais esperar por eles.
 Eles sempre se atrasam!
 I’m not going to wait for them anymore.
 They are always late.

 You’ve probably noticed that some verbs accept more than one preposition (acostumar-se com, acostumar-se a).

 Just like when we are with different friends and behave differently, verbs behave differently with different prepositions 🙂

 And in our case, the behavior is this:

 Depending on the preposition that follows them, some verbs accept other verbs as a complement.
 But many verbs accept only noun as a complement.